blain1995/100DaysOfCode/logs/days61to70.md

 ### Thoughts:

 Glad this is working now, it was bugging me that the contact form looked nice but did nothing up until this point!

+## Day 69: 11th May 2021

+### Today's progress:

+Today I learnt about more advanced html forms and used them to make a little project that can be found [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days61to70/day69)

+### Thoughts:

+A little challenging but hopefully useful in the future!